osiam/osiam-puppet/README.md

 osiam-puppet
 ============

-This repository conatins the [OSIAM NG Puppet Manifest](manifests/init.pp).
+This repository conatins the [OSIAM Puppet Manifest](manifests/init.pp).

-The [manifest](manifests/init.pp) currently deploys the OSIAM NG *authorization-server* and the *oauth2-client* war files to an existing application server (tested with Tomcat 7) and initializes the database when `$ensure` is set to "present" or removes the files from their installation directories and cleans the database when `$ensure`is set to "absend".
-By default this module will install and configure Postgres 9.2 and Tomcat 7.
+The [manifest](manifests/init.pp) currently deploys the OSIAM *authorization-server* and the *oauth2-client* war files to an existing application server (tested with Tomcat 7) and initializes the database when `$ensure` is set to "present" or removes the files from their installation directories and cleans the database when `$ensure` is set to "absend".
+By default this module will install and configure PostgreSQL 9.2 and Tomcat 7.

 Prerequisite
 ============